Lighting the way for mental health awareness

 Thank you to our mental and behavioral health staff

-Thank you to Montage Health’s mental and behavioral health staff, including inpatient and outpatient and services, Community Hospital’s Crisis Stabilization Unit, substance use care, and Ohana, for the important work you do every day.
+Thank you to Montage Health’s mental and behavioral health staff, including inpatient and outpatient and services, Community Hospital’s Crisis Stabilization Unit, substance use care, and Ohana (youth mental health services), for the important work you do every day.

 Be kind to your mind

-According to a 2023 report by the Centers for Disease Control and Prevention, one in five U.S. adults has a mental health disorder and less than half of them receive mental health treatment.
-Take proactive steps to care for yourself mentally with these six tips.
+One in five U.S. adults has a mental health disorder, and only about half of them receive mental health treatment.
+Take proactive steps to care for your mental health with these six tips.

 1. Stay connected with others who support and care about you